 What cases go to mediation?

-The court generally encourages parties in all matters which have failed to resolve at a preliminary stage to engage in mediation prior to a matter going to hearing.
+The court generally encourages parties in all matters to engage in mediation prior to a matter going to hearing.

 Who is the mediator?

 - by the judicial registrar or

 All Land Court panel convenors are accredited mediators with experience in a variety of fields from law to ecology.
 (Please refer to ADR Panel mediations or Register of panel of convenors for more information).

 The parties to the dispute should attend mediation personally.
 Although you may attend mediation with an adviser, you are the only party who can agree to settle the dispute.

 The purpose of mediation is to communicate with the other party and be open to negotiation.
 You should listen carefully to the other side, as sometimes unexpected information, which is revealed at mediation, can be the key to resolving the dispute.
 If you are not there to hear this information, you may lose the opportunity to settle.